Metanome/mic-controlx/README.md

 4. The new hotkey is immediately active

 **Note**: Some keys like F8 and F12 may conflict with system functions or other applications but that depends on your system's configuration.
 The app will notify you if a hotkey fails to register and suggest alternatives.

+### Push-to-Talk Feature
+MicControlX includes an intelligent dual-mode hotkey system:

+- **Quick Press** (under 400ms): Permanently toggles mute/unmute state
+- **Hold** (400ms or longer): Temporarily changes mute state while held

+This is perfect for:
+- **Quick meetings**: Hold to unmute briefly, then auto-mute when done speaking
+- **Gaming**: Hold to talk to team, release to return to muted state
+- **Streaming**: Temporarily unmute for audience interaction without forgetting to mute again

 ### OSD Styles
 Choose from three visual overlay styles: